Puleston Cross: The Butter Cross market

 The Butter Cross (market) was built around the cross by Richard Barnefield in 1632.
 Some records indicate that it was rebuilt by Thomas Talbott in 1665.
 The market was demolished in 1866.
 It was taken down as there was no further use for it when the new market hall was built.

 The Market cross was spared demolition and given railings to protect the cross from damage; these have since been taken down.

 The market cross consists of five steep octagonal steps leading to the remains of a square-sectioned fluted shaft made from Sandstone and is overall 500cm high.

 2010 redevelopment

 In the summer of 2010 the cobbles that surrounded the monument were removed and replaced with paving, stopping cars parking around the cross, with archaeologists from English Hermitage carrying out work on the surroundings of the monument, uncovering that the monument had stood in the same position since around 1280 and finding the foundations of the 1850s market hall.

-This meant the designs for the Buttercross pavements were amended so that the footprint of the foundations can be traced and by digging a small, deeper hole around the monument, the team have also unearthed original cobbles which appear to date back hundreds of years and small pieces of china and animal teeth were also found and have been taken away for examination.
+This meant the designs for the Buttercross pavements were amended so that the footprint of the foundations can be traced and by digging a small, deeper hole around the monument, the team also unearthed original cobbles which appear to date back hundreds of years and small pieces of china and animal teeth were also found which were taken away for examination.